-30 June 2013
+30 June 2014

-Chairman's Report Berowra & District Financial Services Limited For the year ending 30 June 2013
+Chairman's Report Berowra & District Financial Services Limited For the year ending 30 June 2014

-I am pleased to provide my report on the performance of Berowra & District Financial Services Limited (BDFSL) for the year ending 30 June 2013.
+I am pleased to provide my report on the performance of Berowra & District Financial Services Limited (BDFSL) for the year ending 30 June 2014.

-The 2012/13 financial year has been a difficult trading year for the business.
+Like the previous year, the 2013/14 financial year has once again been a difficult trading year for the business.
 While the current interest rate climate favours the customer, the record low base interest rates have severely impacted on our profitability with the reduced margin income from loans and deposits.
-While interest rates remain at these low levels our ongoing income earning will be affected.
+While interest rates remain at these low levels our ongoing income earning will continue to be affected.

-Having said that, our foundation base is secure and our business continues to grow with increases in customer numbers, deposits and lendings.
+As I pointed out last year, our foundation base is secure and our business continues to grow with increases in customer numbers, deposits and lending.
 When the interest rate cycle swings back we will be in a very good position to reverse the losses of the past financial year.

-The company has spent the past year carefully managing expenses to minimise the losses expected from the low returns on business.
+The company has continued to carefully manage expenses to minimise the losses expected from the low returns on business.

-A number of Board Members have resigned during the year due to their personal work commitments overtaking the time needed to participate in BDFSL Board activities.
-It takes a very special commitment to be on the Board of BDFSL and I thank those members who have contributed their time during the year.
+A number of Board Members have resigned during the year due to their personal or work commitments overtaking the time needed to participate in BDFSL Board activities.
+Some vacancies have been filled with very competent people, and I thank those members who have contributed their time during the year.

-I also thank the efforts of our Branch Manager and Staff who have worked very hard to maintain the level of business that we are achieving in these difficult times.
-The branch staff have spent considerable time in promoting our business in the community and increasing the customer base.
+I wish thank the efforts of our Branch Manager and Staff who have worked very hard to maintain the level of business that we are achieving in these difficult times.
+The branch staff have spent considerable personal time in promoting our business in the community and increasing the customer base.

-There are a number of vacancies on the Board, and I encourage shareholders to consider volunteering some time and joining the Board and assisting us in developing the business.
+There are still a number of vacancies on the Board, and I encourage shareholders to consider volunteering some time and joining the Board and assisting us in developing the business.

-Finally, please consider a Bendigo and Adelaide\Bank product where applicable to your needs, it can only grow the business and in turn its profitability.
+Finally, please consider a Bendigo and Adelaide Bank product where applicable to your needs, it can only grow the business and in turn its profitability.